couchbaselabs/docs-ng/content/couchbase-manual-2.1/introduction-to-couchbase-server.markdown

 ![](images/ram-quotas.png)

-From this description and diagram, you can see that adding new nodes to the cluster expands the overal RAM quota, and the bucket quota, increasing the amount of information that can be kept in RAM.
+From this description and diagram, you can see that adding new nodes to the cluster expands the overall RAM quota, and the bucket quota, increasing the amount of information that can be kept in RAM.

 [The Bucket Quota is used by the system to determine when data should